apache/airflow/UPDATING.md

-It is highly recommended to have 1TB+ disk size for Dataproc to have sufficient throughput: https://cloud.google.com/compute/docs/disks/performance
+It is highly recommended to have 1TB+ disk size for Dataproc to have sufficient throughput: https://cloud.google.com/compute/docs/disks/performance Hence, the default value for `master_disk_size` in DataprocClusterCreateOperator has beeen changes from 500GB to 1TB.

 ### Changes to SalesforceHook